Play Live Radio

 • Kate Batzel, special events coordinator, St. Augustine Society

-And, kids who dream of joining their school soccer team get a leg up with Sporting JAX Foundation’s “I’m IN” soccer series.
-The program offers rising 6-12th graders—regardless of experience or skill level—training with local instructors, including former UNF and JU head soccer Coach Mike Johnson.
+And, Sporting JAX offered a big reveal on today's show: two upcoming international friendlies against Wrexham A.F.C. and Hibernian F.C.
+The games set the table for the USL Superleague's inaugural season.
+In addition, Sporting JAX Foundation’s “I’m IN” soccer series offers rising 6-12th graders—regardless of experience or skill level—training with local instructors, including former UNF and JU head soccer Coach Mike Johnson.
 The weekly clinics, open to student athletes facing financial barriers, are held every Saturday through July 26.

 Guests: